dmitriy-kostianetskiy/ikea-quiz-bot/README.md

 # Ikea quiz telegram bot

-This is a simple quiz for Telegram.
+This is a simple quiz-bot for Telegram.
 The rules of the game are pretty simple: bot gives you the name of the Ikea product and the picture with four tiles.
 You need to guess what is this.

 ## Run